 Our land tenure experts venture into the fields to speak directly with poor farmers, especially those who are women.
 We work with government officials at all levels to develop new laws and programs after we’ve invested time researching existing laws and customs and their impact.

 Our work often starts with an invitation from a country struggling with the task of creating opportunity and a better future for its poorest citizens.
-There are typically four steps to our engagement (click the image on the right to view actual examples of these four steps from actual Landesa projects in China, India, and Rwanda):
+There are typically four steps to our engagement (click the image on the right to view actual examples of these four steps from real Landesa projects in China, India, and Rwanda):

 Field research to identify current conditions, laws, regulations, policies and cultural considerations;